BryanShubo/Misc/Intellij-ShortCut.md

 Alt + Enter : show intention actions (like Eclipse quick fix)

-Ctrl + Alt + V : introduce variable (never type the left hand side of an assignment again) Ctrl + Shift + Space : smart completion ( even two levels down since IntelliJ 8 ) Ctrl + W : select succesively increasing code blocks.
+Ctrl + Alt + V : introduce variable (never type the left hand side of an assignment again) Ctrl + Shift + Space : smart completion
+Ctrl + W : select succesively increasing code blocks.
 Kind of obvious but a real time saver!

 To create a documentation comment for a method or function: Place the caret before the declaration.
 Type the opening block comment /**, and press Enter.
 Add meaningful description of parameters and return values.